7.5 Tonne Driver Training

-If you're looking to improve your job opportunities with in the transport industry you could gain your c1 entitlement and open new doors.
-(Why not bypass the C1 and go straight for Category C!)
+If you're looking to improve your job opportunities with in the transport industry you could undertake your c1 driver training with us and gain your C1 entitlement and open new doors.
+(Why not bypass the C1 Driver Training and go straight for Category C Driver Training!)
 See our LGV page.

 Most vehicles in the Ambulance Service require the C1 licence.
 Whether it's to become an Ambulance Technician or a Paramedic, it's important to have a licence that can do the job.